ransack.transformer module

 transformer.py - Provides transformers for converting Lark’s AST into more usable Python objects.

-This module contains the ExpressionTransformer and SQLTransformer classes, which extend Lark’s Transformer to convert the parse tree generated by the Lark parser into more useful Python and SQL objects.
+This module contains the ExpressionTransformer class, which extend Lark’s Transformer to convert the parse tree generated by the Lark parser into more useful Python objects.
 ExpressionTransformer handles the interpretation of parsed structures like IP addresses, ranges, datetime objects, and arithmetic expressions, transforming them into Python data structures.
-SQLTransformer translates these expressions into SQL syntax for database queries.

 - Classes: